martaa-llen/Human-Eye-Tracking-for-Driving-Explainability-in-DocVQA/README.md

   - Analysis Mode (`--analysis-mode`):
     - default: Generates regular heatmaps.
     - `bbox_heatmaps`: Generates heatmaps based on bounding boxes.
+  - Save Plots for default mode (`--save-plots`)
+    - If included when running in default mode the plots will be saved
+    - The `bbox_heatmaps` saves the plots by default
   - Example Commands:
     ```
     # Run in single mode with default heatmap